PeterRochford/SkillMetrics/README.rst

 Examples
 --------
 A primer on Taylor diagrams is provided as well as a 6-page description of target and Taylor diagrams as visual tools to aid in the analysis of model predictive skill.
 The figures used in the latter were generated with the SkillMetrics package.
-TThere is also an "Examples" folder that contains a collection of example Python scripts showing how to produce target and Taylor diagrams in a variety of formats via the GitHub Wiki at
+There is also an "Examples" folder that contains a collection of example Python scripts showing how to produce target and Taylor diagrams in a variety of formats via the GitHub Wiki at
 https://github.com/PeterRochford/SkillMetrics/wiki.
-There are 7 examples for target diagrams and 9 examples for Taylor diagrams that successively progress from very simple to more customized figures.
+There are 7 examples for target diagrams and 11 examples for Taylor diagrams that successively progress from very simple to more customized figures.
 These series of examples provide an easy tutorial on how to use the various options of the target_diagram and taylor_diagram functions.
 They also provide a quick reference in future for how to produce the diagrams with specific features.
 The diagrams produced by each script are in Portable Network Graphics (PNG) format and have the same file name as the script with a "png" suffix.
 Examples of the diagrams produced can be found on the Wiki.

 There is also a simple program "all_stats.py" available via the Wiki that provides examples of how to calculate the various skill metrics used or available in the package.
-All the calculated skill metrics are written to an Excel file for easy viewing and manipulation.
+All the calculated skill metrics are written to a spreadsheet file for easy viewing and manipulation: Excel for a Windows operating system, Comma Separated Value (CSV) for a Macintosh operating system (MacOS).
 The Python code is kept to a minimum.

 Available Metrics
 -----------------